WWE News: ‘WrestleMania 33’ To Feature Randy Orton Vs Bray Wyatt Vs AJ Styles?

 That leaves the WWE Championship between Orton and Wyatt, while the WWE Universal Championship could be Goldberg against Brock Lesnar.
 Wyatt and Lesnar are the early favorites to win, though these matches could certainly change in the coming weeks.

 With only weeks to go until WrestleMania, the official lineup will be announced soon.
 Fans can only hope that Orton, Wyatt and Styles get the bout they all deserve.
-Whether or not this means a Triple Threat fight is yet to be seen.
+Whether or not this means a Triple Threat match is yet to be seen.

 WrestleMania 33 is scheduled to premiere April 2 in Orlando, Florida.
 The event will be televised on pay-per-view.